twehler/anti_adhd_timer/README.md

 SUMMARY:

-This application combines two functionalities: Holding you accountable for your tasks and radically fixing your bed-routine.
-This is being done with changing screen colors and notifications.
+This application combines two functionalities: Holding you accountable for your tasks and fixing your bedtime in a healthy way, with you being in 100% control over everything!

 HOW TO USE: